Multi-Armed Bandits with Censored Consumption of Resources: The Bandit Problem

+\paragraph{Learning Process.} The learning process proceeds over $T$ many rounds, where $T \in \mathbb{N}$ is not necessarily known beforehand.
+For each round $t\in [T] := \{1,2,\ldots,T\}$, there is a maximal resource limit $\tau_{\mathrm{max}} \in \mathbb{R}_+,$ which is fixed and known beforehand. { In (online) algorithm selection, for instance, each round corresponds to a time step, in which an incoming task specified by a data set comprising of a training and test data set and some performance metric needs to be solved.
+Each algorithm consumes resources for a given task, e.g., the energy consumption or simply the time for the training phase.
+Due to external constraints, the consumed resources should not exceed some specific limit, e.g., a maximal energy consumption level or a time limit.}

 \paragraph{Arms.} We assume a finite number of $n$ arms, where $n \in \mathbb N$.
-For sake of convenience, we identify the arms by the set $ [n]= \{1,\ldots,n\}.$ Each arm $i \in [n]$ is associated with two distributions: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=3.5mm] \item a \emph{reward distribution} $P_i^{(r)}$ with support in $[0,1];$ \item a \emph{consumption of resources distribution} $P_i^{(c)}$ with support in $\mathbb{R}_+$, which is characterized by the cumulative distribution function $F_i^{(c)}.$ \end{itemize} The joint distribution of an arm's reward and resource consumption is denoted by $P_i^{(r,c)}$ and is \emph{not} necessarily the product of $P_i^{(r)}$ and $P_i^{(c)}$, i.e., an arm's reward and consumption of resources are not assumed to be independent.
-However, in our scenario, we assume mutual independence of reward and resource consumption distributions $P_i^{(r,c)}$ for different arms.
-As a consequence, in each round $t\in [T]$, the arms generate an i.i.d.\ sequence $(R_{i,t},C_{i,t})_{i=1,\ldots,n},$ where $(R_{i,t},C_{i,t}) \sim P_i^{(r,c)}.$
+For sake of convenience, we identify the arms by the set $ [n]= \{1,\ldots,n\}.$ Each arm $i \in [n]$ is associated with two distributions: \begin{itemize} \item a \emph{reward distribution} $P_i^{(r)}$ with support\footnote{It is straightforward to extend our algorithmic solution to $\sigma$-sub-Gaussian reward distributions.} in $[0,1];$ \item a \emph{consumption of resources distribution} $P_i^{(c)}$ with support in $\mathbb{R}_+$ characterizedby the cumulative distribution function $F_i^{(c)}.$ \end{itemize} The joint distribution of an arm's reward and resource consumption is denoted by $P_i^{(r,c)}$ and is \emph{not} necessarily the product of $P_i^{(r)}$ and $P_i^{(c)}$, i.e., an arm's reward and consumption of resources are not assumed to be independent.
+In particular, this allows for stochastic dependencies between rewards and resource consumptions.

+For instance, running a specific configuration of a learning algorithm on an incoming task generates a reward, e.g., the accuracy on the test data or a monetary conversion thereof, and consumes resources, e.g., the energy consumption or simply the time for the training phase.
+If the data set is generated by some unknown random mechanism (a random training/test split) both the reward and the resource consumption are random as well.
+Moreover, both observations are likely to be correlated, because the more complex the configuration of a learning algorithm is, e.g., a neural network with a large number of neurons and weights, the higher its accuracy (reward) in general, but also the higher its resource consumption due to its high complexity.

+\begin{example} Coming back to the working example, let us assume for sake of simplicity that the company has three possible machine learning models available each representing an arm, so that $n=3.$ Suppose for simplicity reasons that the payoff for the returned model is 1:1 to its performance, so that the reward distribution is equivalent to the general performance distribution of a model on possible learning tasks.
+The only resources consumed is the wall-clock time for running the model.
+In Figure \ref{fig:example_arm_distr} the reward, consumption of resources and their joint distribution of the three models are illustrated.